ojsheikh/unicode-latex/README.md

 Similarly, to replace all LaTeX symbol names in a group of text, use the command `Unicode: Replace LaTeX`.
 If no text is highlighted, this command will act on the whole document.
 Otherwise, it will act on the selected text.

 ![Replacement Demo](https://raw.githubusercontent.com/oijazsh/unicode-latex/master/demo-replace.gif)

+## Configuration

+By default, this extension is only active in plaintext, markdown and coq files.
+You may add additional languages to support in `unicode-latex.extensions`.
+See https://code.visualstudio.com/docs/languages/identifiers#_known-language-identifiers for valid values.